-- 4. From the menu at the top of the page, select SETTINGS. - 5.
-From the menu on the left, select CONFIGURATION FILE.
-The RESTORE CONFIGURATION page displays. - 6.
-Click the purple file icon and navigate to and select the saved configuration file.
-The name of the saved configuration file is based on the switch model, for example: SG308EPP.cfg.
+- From the menu at the top of the page, select SETTINGS.
+The RESTORE CONFIGURATION page displays. - 5.
+Click the purple file icon, navigate to the saved configuration file, and select it.
+The name of the saved configuration file is based on the switch model with a .cfg extension.